The Best Self Guided Moscow Metro tour

 Park Kultury on the Koltsevaya line was one of the first metro stations to be built.
 It was situated next to Gorki Park and therefore its theme was recreation and sports.
 There are 26 bas-reliefs with leisure activities popular among Soviet youth such as tennis, dancing and music.

-Moscow Metro tour practicalities
+Moscow Metro tour travel tips

 You can follow this self guided Moscow metro tour or make your own itinerary if you like.
 The Moscow metro has a very useful interactive map of the metro to help you plan your route.